CountofMonteCorso/intro-to-typescript/README.md

 Pretty cool, right?
 But manually recompiling our code would take too long, let's teach the computer to do it for us.

 - In the command line, run the command `tsc sos --watch`.
-  - This should show a message in the terminial notifying you that the TypeScript compiler is watching the sos.ts file for errors.
+  - This should show a message in the terminal notifying you that the TypeScript compiler is watching the sos.ts file for errors.
 - Try to create an error in your code to see it in action!
 - Now try changing your message in the sos.ts file, save, and check the sos.js file to see the changes updated automatically.